By Pat Edwards and Jo-Brew

 The route of the Pacific Highway, later known as U.S. Highway 99, had its beginnings long before the gold rush and westward expansion of white settlers.
 The Native American tribes roamed throughout the area for centuries, establishing their own routes to winter and summer lodgings and areas where fish and game were plentiful and their favorite plants – camas roots, acorns, hazelnuts, fruits, and berries – could readily be found during their seasons of harvest.
 Most of those original routes followed animal trails.
 For centuries, the migrating herds of deer and elk had found the most expedient way to traverse the mountains and valleys.

 With the advent of the automobile, more and more families began to avail themselves of the growing system of roads and highways.
-Bus lines – most notably the Pacific Greyhound Lines – began providing transportation for those who did not own their own automobiles.
+Bus lines – most notably Pacific Greyhound Lines – began providing transportation for those who did not own automobiles.
 Soon, Greyhound and, to a lesser extent, Trailways Bus Lines began providing parcel post service between towns along their routes.

 Motor Bus on Pacific Highway between Ashland and Medford, 1915.
-Photo courtesy of the Talent, Oregon Historical Society
+Photo courtesy of the Talent, Oregon Historical Society.

 The gas stations were spaced less than 100 miles apart along U.S. Highway 99, so automobile drivers would be approaching the next station when their fuel gauges were nearing empty.